GRomR1/household_budget/README.md

 ### Configure database access

 The project uses MySQL database.
-With [freesqldatabase.com](http://www.freesqldatabase.com/) was run some testbed.
+Tests and deployment it will become easy with [PythonAnywhere](https://pythonanywhere.com) service.
+View [official](https://help.pythonanywhere.com/pages/) docs about these processes for addition information.
 If you want to use your local DB instance or SQLite database, you should find in [settings.py](household_budget/settings.py) file next strings:

 ```
 DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.mysql',
-        'NAME': 'sql11191715',
+        'NAME': 'GRomR1$household_budget',
-        'USER': 'sql11191715',
+        'USER': 'GRomR1',
-        'PASSWORD': 'vrViyJBnH6',
+        'PASSWORD': 'passw0rd',
-        'HOST': 'sql11.freesqldatabase.com',
+        'HOST': 'GRomR1.mysql.pythonanywhere-services.com'
-        'PORT': '3306',
     }
 }
 ```

-Edit this to correct config data about host, user and etc. Or use SQLite:
+Edit this to correct config data about your host, username and etc. Or use SQLite:

 ```
 DATABASES = {